Dinesh01234/TicTacToe/README.md

 ## How to Play
 - Players take turns clicking tiles.
 - The first player to align three of their marks (X or O) wins.
-- If all tiles are filled without a winner, the game results in a tie.
+- The game results in a tie if all tiles are filled without a winner.
 - Click the reset button to start a new round.

 ## Technologies Used